RavenProject/Ravencoin/doc/build-unix.md

 UNIX/LINUX BUILD NOTES
 ====================
-Some notes on how to build Raven Core in *nix.
+Some notes on how to build Yottaflux Core in *nix.

 Note
 ---------------------
-Always use absolute paths to configure and compile raven and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile yottaflux and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX